-Nintendo Switch Online: online play
+Nintendo Switch Online: what can I play online?

 Nintendo Switch Online gives you the online capability to play, compete, and cooperate with players around the world – which means not having the service restricts your access to all of those things.

 If you don't sign up to the service, you can still play all your single-player or offline Switch games to your heart's content: you don't need it to play Breath of the Wild, or for playing local multiplayer with friends in your living room.
 But many players will want a Nintendo Switch Online subscription to get the most out of their purchases.

 Competitive games like Super Smash Bros.
 Ultimate have proven hugely popular with Nintendo Switch Online.
 There’s also a tie-in smartphone app that provides players with in-game battle stats, voice chat functionality, and additional information on select titles – mainly Splatoon 2 and other first-party titles like Smash Bros and Mario Tennis Aces.

 Sadly there are still no dedicated servers, so players will have to make do with less reliable P2P (peer to peer) hosting for online matches.
 On the upside, free-to-play online games like Fortnite, Paladins, or Warframe don't require a paid subscription to the service.